ATPs/human_novo_protein_2022/README.md

-# A massive proteomics screen of transcripts from diverse tissues identifies thousands of novel coding sequences
+# A massive proteogenomic screen identifies thousands of novel human protein coding sequences

+Data used in this project was saved in Zenodo (https://zenodo.org/deposit/6302818) which will be public available shortly.